agkaminski/FellaPC/README.md

 - it provides superior power supply quility and signal integrity,
 - allowed more compact form factor,
-- there was a choke point around VGA circutry that required usage of inner layer for signal routing,
+- there was a choke point around VGA circutry that required usage of a inner layer for signals routing,
-- price of multilayer PCBs has dropped significantly in the recent years,
+- price of multilayer PCBs had dropped significantly in the recent years,
-- was a good oportunity to learn 4-layer design hands-on.
+- was a good oportunity to learn the 4-layer design hands-on.

 Keyboard PCB (provided as a submodule) is a 2-layer desing.